GourabRoy551/Clip-Soft-Prefix-Retrieval-Attribution/README.md

 # CLIP Soft Prefix Retrieval Attribution

-Repository name suggestion: `clip-soft-prefix-retrieval-attribution`

 This project studies prompt learning for CLIP-based image-text retrieval.
 Instead of fine-tuning CLIP, it freezes both the image encoder and the text encoder, then learns a small set of continuous prompt vectors, or a soft prefix, that is prepended to every text input.

 The central question is not only whether the learned prefix improves retrieval, but also what it changes inside CLIP's image-text similarity behavior:

 > Does a learned soft prefix change which caption tokens drive CLIP similarity?

-The project is based on the individual project notebook:

-`notebooks/ipcvdl2_Individual_Project_Gourab_Roy.ipynb`

 ## Project Summary